ethereum-optimism/devnets/README.md

 # Operations

 Devnet coordination will be centered around this repostory.
+Devnet requests are raised to Platforms as features are developed by creating an issue in this repo using [this link](https://github.com/ethereum-optimism/devnets/issues/new?template=devnet-request.yml).

+The recurring upgrades standups also act as a regular forum for cross-team alignment around devnet needs.

 ## Issues

 ### Scoping Issue

-Devnet requests are raised to Platforms as features are developed.
-The recurring upgrades standups act as a regular forum for cross-team alignment around devnet needs.

-Devnet scope is captured in GitHub issues in this repo.
-Aspirationally, it should include a list of features, each containing:
+Devnet scope is captured in GitHub issues in this repo and should include a list of features, each containing:

 - A short description of the feature
 - Monitoring / alerting requirements, new metrics to be aware of